aproxis/VideoCutter/memory-bank/progress.md

 ### Project Status: Beta

 VideoCutter is currently in a functional beta state.
 The core functionality is complete and working, with a usable GUI interface and configuration system.
 The system can process images and videos, create slideshows with depth effects, add audio, and apply branding overlays.
+Subtitle functionality has been enhanced with advanced styling options and accurate preview rendering.

 The current focus is on documentation, organization, and preparing for version control.
 This includes creating comprehensive documentation in both README and memory bank formats, and setting up a Git repository for future development.

 ### Key Metrics

-1. **Functionality Completion**: ~85%
+1. **Functionality Completion**: ~87%
    - Core processing pipeline: 95%
    - GUI and configuration: 90%
+   - Subtitle system: 85%
    - Error handling: 60%
    - Performance optimization: 70%

-2. **Documentation Completion**: ~80%
+2. **Documentation Completion**: ~85%
    - User documentation: 90%
-   - Developer documentation: 80%
+   - Developer documentation: 85%
    - Code comments: 70%
    - Examples: 60%